nazavilla/Javascript-begginer-projects/README.md

 - Day 4:
   - Reviewed Objects, object prototypes, methods, and instances.
   - started a project that will have the design of a mini school.
+- Day 5:
+  - Review local scopes vs local scopes.
+  - Complete a mini project that ask user for a number between 1 - 10, as well as console.log if input is correct or incorrect.